 Another source of belly bloat could be the sweetener you use in your coffee.
 While artificial sweeteners and sugar substitutes have fewer calories than normal sugar, they are not inherently healthier.

-Coffee is the solution
+Coffee is the solution.

-Choose dark roast instead
+Choose dark roast instead.

 Researchers discovered that dark roast (as opposed to medium roast) coffee reduced gastric acid secretion in healthy volunteers, making it easier on the stomach.
-Dark roasted coffee beans are roasted for a longer period of time or at a higher temperature than medium or light roasted beans, resulting in a lower caffeine content.
+Dark roasted coffee beans are roasted for a longer period or at a higher temperature than medium or light roasted beans, resulting in lower caffeine content.

 Foods that cause bloating

 Don’t just blame the coffee!